-Admission to the DNP/FNP
+Admission to the DNP/FNP Program

-Applicants to the Doctor of Nursing Practice FNP program must have:
+Students admitted to the Doctor of Nursing Practice FNP program must have:

-- An earned baccalaureate degree in nursing (BSN or BAN), or a master's degree in nursing from a nationally accredited institution and a nationally accredited nursing program. - A minimum of three years active and current clinical practice as a Registered Nurse. - Evidence of current unencumbered license as a Registered Nurse.
-MN license required.
-Other state licenses will be required for clinical rotations. - Applicants must submit an official transcript(s) from each regionally-accredited institution where a degree was earned, as well as from the most recently attended institution, if not the same. - In the case where prerequisite requirements exist or transfer credits or waivers are sought, official transcripts are required from institutions at which the prerequisites or equivalents were completed. - The Program Director may ask for additional transcripts if determined to be necessary. - GPA of 3.0 from previous baccalaureate nursing program; GPA of 3.2 from previous masters in nursing program or DNP program. - Three professional letters of recommendation. - A 2-3 page professional essay responding to a posted question on the admission application. - Documentation verifying the number of practice hours completed in a nationally accredited graduate nursing program, if applicable.
-(A maximum of 400 practice hours may be transferred into the DNP/FNP tract of study from a nationally accredited master's in nursing program.) - A current Curriculum Vitae. - Personal interview with Augsburg Nursing Faculty. - Evidence of a completed undergraduate statistics course on an official transcript before enrolling in the Nursing Research course (NUR520) & the associated practicum (NUR520P). - Satisfactory results of a certified federal criminal background check at time of admission and annually thereafter; additional testing may be required for clinical placement, e.g., alcohol, drug testing, HIV testing, etc.
+- An earned baccalaureate degree in nursing (BSN or BAN), or a master's degree in nursing from an accredited institution and a nationally accredited nursing program. - 1 year of RN experience and current clinical practice highly recommended - Cumulative GPA of 3.0 or higher from previous baccalaureate nursing program; Cumulative GPA of 3.2 or higher from previous masters in nursing program or DNP program. - Evidence of current unencumbered license as a Registered Nurse.
+Ability to obtain a Minnesota RN license required.
+Other state licenses may be required for clinical rotations.

+- Applicants must submit an official transcript(s) from each institution where a degree was earned, as well as from the most recently attended institution, if not the same. - o In the case where prerequisite requirements exist or transfer credits or waivers are sought, official transcripts are required from institutions at which the prerequisites or equivalents were completed. - The Program Director may ask for additional transcripts if determined to be necessary. - One professional letter of recommendation, preferably from a supervisor, manager, prior faculty, or advanced practice provider (NP, PA, MD, etc.). - A professional essay responding to a posted question on the admission application. - Documentation verifying the number of practice hours completed in an accredited graduate nursing program, for students with prior graduate nursing coursework if applicable.
+(A maximum of 225 practice hours may be transferred into the DNP-FNP tract of study from a master's in nursing program.) - Resume/CV - Personal interview with Augsburg Nursing Faculty.